mivinci/libx/README.md

 int peerfd = unix_accept(sockfd, &peer);
 ```

-where again `peer` and `peerfd` are the address and socket file descriptor of the other end that requested the connection.
+where again `peer` and `peerfd` are the address and socket file descriptor of the other end that opened the connection.

 ## Todos